-This post is updated regularly to reflect the latest news and science around the new coronavirus, also known as COVID-19, in the UK.
+This post is updated regularly to reflect the latest news and science around the new coronavirus, COVID-19, in the UK.

-As of March 24, the total number of cases in the UK has reached over 6,600, with 335 deaths.
-Sadly, funeral arrangements may be affected by the coronavirus outbreak.
+As of April 3, the total number of cases in the UK has reached over 33,700, with 2,921 deaths, and still rising.
+Sadly, the coronavirus pandemic is also affecting funeral arrangements.

-The UK government implemented a nationwide lockdown on March 23, which includes a “ban on public gatherings of more than two people,” per BBC News.
-The public has also been instructed to avoid all but necessary travel.
-With these outlines in mind, what does that mean for funeral services?
+Following the UK government's announcement of a nationwide lockdown on March 23, there has been a “ban on public gatherings of more than two people,” alongside instruction to avoid all but necessary travel.
+With these measures in mind, what does that mean for funeral services?

 Has The UK Government Banned Funeral Services?